skojaku/core-periphery-detection/README.md

-# A Python package for detecting core-periphery in networks
+# A Python package for detecting core-periphery structure in networks

 This package contains several algorithms for detecting core-periphery structure in networks.
 All algorithms are implemented in python, with a speed enhancement by numba, and can be used with minimal coding effort.